Lawn Seeding Service

 Patience is required because the lawn will need 6-12 weeks to fully establish.
 A top-seeding takes time and consistent lawn watering.

-**Disclaimer: This top-seeding package is guaranteed only if Organo-Lawn performs a sprinkler audit on your system within two weeks of the seeding package.**
+**Disclaimer: This top seeding package is guaranteed only if Organo-Lawn performs a sprinkler audit on your system within two weeks of the lawn seeding service.**

 Choice of Grass Seed